spencergibb/spring-rest-client/README.md

 Feel free to send us your feedback on the [issue tracker][]; [Pull requests][] are welcome.

 ## License
-The Spring Reactive is released under version 2.0 of the [Apache License][].
+The Spring Rest Client is released under version 2.0 of the [Apache License][].

 [Maven]: http://maven.apache.org/